The Québec maritime Blog

 - Mathieu Dupuis

-All Kinds of Cycling in the Maritime Regions of Québec
+All Kinds of Biking in the Maritime Regions of Québec

 The sea, forest and mountain landscapes of Eastern Québec take on a whole new dimension when you admire them from the vantage point of a bike.
-A perfect way to travel for anyone looking for freedom, exploration and physical challenges, cycling can be enjoyed year-round in the maritime regions of Québec.
-Here are some of the cycling options in our regions, whether you prefer bicycle touring, road cycling, mountain biking or fatbiking.
+A perfect way to travel for anyone looking for freedom, exploration and physical challenges, biking can be enjoyed year-round in the maritime regions of Québec.
+Here are some of the options in our regions, whether you want to go cycle touring, road cycling, mountain biking or fatbiking.

-Are you considering a bicycle tour for a couple of days or several weeks?
+Are you considering going on a bike trek for a couple of days or even several weeks?
 The Route Verte bike route offers a multitude of itinerary options throughout the four maritime regions of Québec.
-In Côte-Nord, the trail follows disused road sections as well as bike paths and the shoulder of Route 138.
-On the south shore of the St. Lawrence, the Route Verte follows Route 132 and will takes you along the Basque coastline, through the Matapédia Valley as well as through many picturesque villages in Bas-Saint-Laurent and Gaspésie.
+In Côte-Nord, your cycle tour would take you along disused road sections as well as bike paths and the shoulder of Route 138.
+On the south shore of the St. Lawrence, the Route Verte follows Route 132 and will takes you along the Basque coastline and through the Matapédia Valley as well as through many picturesque villages in Bas-Saint-Laurent and Gaspésie.
 The ferries that link the two shores of the St. Lawrence give you even more options for your itinerary.
 In addition, some of the lodging establishments along the Route Verte have been certified Bienvenue cyclistes! by Vélo Québec, which means they provide services specifically for touring cyclists.

 Road cycling

-The Route Verte cycling network extends to the Îles de la Madeleine, running along Route 199, which links the archipelago’s main islands.
-Other bike trails are also available throughout this region, giving you access to a host of discoveries!
+The Route Verte bike route extends to the Îles de la Madeleine, running along Route 199, which links the archipelago’s main islands.
+Other bike trails are also available throughout this region, giving you access to a host of discoveries.
 Explore this unique archipelago at your own pace as you cycle through one of the only spruce forests on the Islands, admire spectacular views of the sea, watch breathtaking sunsets and discover the Islands’ legendary beaches.

 In Gaspésie, Forillon National Park offers options for road cyclists of all levels.
 Routes 132 and 197 in and around the park form a loop of roughly 70 km (40 mi.) with several nice long climbs, for a vertical gain of just over 1000 metres (3280 feet).